maneetgoyal/organization/README.md

 #### Details

 - Used TSDX template.
-- Run `yarn && node .` to execute the code.
+- Run `yarn && yarn test` to execute the code.